readyplayerme/rpm-unreal-webview/README.md

 **NOTE:** The WebView plugin will only work with our readyplayer.me website in Unreal Engine 5 on the Windows platform.
 The Web Browser module in Unreal Engine 4 uses a very old version of Chromium which does not support all the modern web browser features.

+### Known Issues
+- there is an issue that prevents the mouse interactions from working correctly on some windows machines when running in the application in fullscreen.
+It seems to be a limitation with the Web Browser plugin itself.

 ## Requirements

 - Unreal Engine Version 5.0 or higher